ananthakumaran/fake_dynamo/README.md

 # Caveats

 *  `ConsumedCapacityUnits` value will be 1 always.
 *  The response size is not constrained by 1mb limit.
 So operation like `BatchGetItem` will return all items irrespective of the response size

 # Usage

+requires ruby >= 1.9

 ````
 gem install fake_dynamo